-- require a SLS Members Area account - will receive the national pre-season updates by a video announcement from SLSA then correctly answer questions which relate to the updates outlined in the video. - will have their completion results automatically carried across into the new SLSA Assessing app - can present an electronic or printed copy of their certificate of completion to their assessor or endorsed delegate.
+- require a SLS Members Area account - will watch the video announcement from SLSA, and answer two questions relating to the content of the video. - will have their completion results automatically carried across into the SLSA Assessing app.
+This year some awards only include online learning requirements, these will still need to be marked as complete in the assessing app to trigger the award proficiency. - can present an electronic or printed copy of their certificate of completion to their assessor or endorsed delegate.

-Members completing the theory component offline will need to:
+Members completing the theory component offline will need to speak to their CTO for further instructions.